melsonGit/text-summarisation-tool/README.md

 # Why Summarise Text / Data?

 In the current climate of continuous and wide-ranging publications that are released into the world everyday, there's simply too much text and data to grasp a full story.
 More often than not, headlines are not sufficient enough in painting the picture.
-This is why text summarisation tools exist: to reduce time needed to understand what a certain piece of text is trying to convey, optimising readability and topic coverage.
+This is why text summarisation tools exist: to reduce time needed to understand what a certain piece of text is trying to convey, through optimising readability and topic coverage.